jyopp/letterdown/intro.md

 At its most basic, a Letterdown document is simply:

-- A gzipped TAR archive with one or more markdown files and associated resources
+- A TAR archive with one or more markdown files in the root directory, and associated resources
-- An optional `signature` of the above, appended into the archive with the signer's public key
+- Appending an optional `signature` file, signing the hash of all preceding archived bytes (plus padding)
+- Optionally gzipped
-- Distributed with the file extension `.ltd`
+- With the file extension `.ltd`

 For the complete format, see the [specification](format.md).